Maternal fetal stress transfer

-Maternal fetal stress transfer is a physiological phenomenon in which psychosocial stress experienced by a mother during her pregnancy can be transferred to the fetus.
-Psychosocial stress describes the brain's physiological response to perceived social threat.
-Because of a link in blood supply between a mother and fetus, it has been found that stress can leave lasting effects on a developing fetus, even before a child is born.
-According to recent studies, these effects are mainly the result of two particular stress biomarkers circulating in the maternal blood supply: cortisol and catecholamines.
+Stress is described as the brain's biochemical response to a stressful stimuli.
+Maternal fetal stress transfer is a physiological phenomenon in which maternal stress experienced during pregnancy is transferred to the fetus via the placenta.
+This transfer causes an imbalance of hormones and affecting the fetal development due to fetal programming.
+The main biological system responding to stress is the HPA axis.
+According to recent studies, these implications of the HPA axis dysfunction are mainly the result of two particular stress hormones circulating in the maternal blood supply: cortisol and catecholamines.
+Additionally, as we know there is a link of blood supply between the mother and a fetus via the placenta, which is a sexually dimorphic organ.

-Mechanism of action
+Mechanism of action and Biological pathway

-Cortisol is type of hormone called a glucocorticoid, which glucose usage in the body and tends to be activated during a fight-or-flight response.
-Cortisol is produced in the adrenal gland, whose activity is mediated by the hypothalamus and pituitary glands of the brain.
+Cortisol is type of hormone called a glucocorticoid, which is the main stress hormone in the body and tends to be activated during a fight-or-flight response.
+Cortisol is produced in the adrenal gland, which is further mediated by the hypothalamus and pituitary glands in the brain.
 Together, the collective signaling of the hypothalamus, pituitary gland, and adrenal gland is known as the hypothalamo-pituitary-adrenal (HPA) axis.
-During a period of psychosocial stress, cortisol is released, leading to physiological manifestations of stress such as increased maternal blood pressure (MBP) and maternal heart rate (MHR).
+During periods of high stress, cortisol is released, leading to physiological manifestations of stress such as increased maternal blood pressure (MBP) and maternal heart rate (MHR).

+Fig 2.
+Summary of the regulation of glucocorticoids via the adrenal glands.
+Summary of the regulation of glucocorticoids via the adrenal glands.